rucio/rucio/doc/source/rucio_demo.rst

 Prerequisites
 ~~~~~~~~~~~~~

-The only prerequesit is to install docker and docker-compose
+The only prerequesite is to install docker and docker-compose.

 Starting a Rucio demo instance